 Generic Name: Fosphenytoin sodium

-Fosphenytoin Sodium Injection, USP is a prodrug intended for parenteral administration; its active metabolite is phenytoin.
-1.5 mg of Fosphenytoin sodium is equivalent to 1 mg phenytoin sodium, and is referred to as 1 mg phenytoin sodium equivalents (PE).
+Fosphenytoin sodium injection, USP is a prodrug intended for parenteral administration; its active metabolite is phenytoin.
+1.5 mg Fosphenytoin sodium, USP (hereafter referred to as Fosphenytoin) equivalent to 1 mg phenytoin sodium and is referred to as 1 mg phenytoin equivalents (PE).
 The amount and concentration of Fosphenytoin is always expressed in terms of mg PE.

-Fosphenytoin Sodium Injection, USP is marketed in 2 mL vials containing a total of 100 mg PE and 10 mL vials containing a total of 500 mg PE.
+Fosphenytoin injection is marketed in 2 mL vials containing a total of 100 mg PE and 10 mL vials containing a total of 500 mg PE.
 The concentration of each vial is 50 mg PE/mL.
-Fosphenytoin Sodium Injection, USP is supplied in vials as a ready-mixed solution in Water for Injection, USP, and Tromethamine, USP (TRIS), buffer adjusted to pH 8.3 to 9.3 with either Hydrochloric Acid, NF, or Sodium Hydroxide, NF.
-Fosphenytoin Sodium Injection, USP is a clear, colorless to pale yellow, sterile solution.
+Fosphenytoin is supplied in vials as a ready-mixed solution in Water for Injection, USP, and Tromethamine, USP (TRIS), buffer adjusted to pH 8.6 to 9.0 with either Hydrochloric Acid, NF, or Sodium Hydroxide, NF.
+Fosphenytoin injection is a clear, colorless to pale yellow, sterile solution.

 The molecular weight of Fosphenytoin is 406.24.

 IMPORTANT NOTE: Throughout all Fosphenytoin injection product labeling, the amount and concentration of Fosphenytoin are always expressed in terms of phenytoin sodium equivalents (PE).
 Fosphenytoin’s weight is expressed as phenytoin sodium equivalents to avoid the need to perform molecular weight-based adjustments when substituting Fosphenytoin for phenytoin or vice versa.